Raphaelroy18/-Impact-of-Lifestyle-and-Occupational-Factors-on-Sleep-Quality-/README.md

 Heart Rate (bpm)	Average resting heart rate
 Daily Steps	Number of steps per day
 The dataset provides a well-rounded view of how lifestyle, occupation, and health interact allowing for meaningful analysis of real-life sleep patterns.

+**Project Objective**

+The primary objectives of this analysis are:

+1. To analyse the relationship between lifestyle factors (stress, BMI, daily activity) and sleep quality.
+2. To understand occupational effects on rest patterns among different job categories.
+3. To determine gender distribution and ensure balanced data representation.
+4. To visualize correlations between physical activity (steps taken) and sleep duration.
+5. To provide recommendations for improving lifestyle and sleep health among working adults.

+**Why This Particular Analysis?**

+Sleep directly influences productivity, decision-making, emotional stability, and physical health.
+However, modern lifestyles often compromise rest due to long work hours, high stress, sedentary habits, and irregular routines.
+This analysis is important because:
+•	It quantifies the impact of lifestyle and occupational stress on sleep health.
+•	It helps employers and health practitioners identify areas for wellness interventions.
+•	It provides data-driven evidence that sleep quality improves with balanced activity and stress management.
+•	It supports public health initiatives promoting physical activity and work-life balance.
+In essence, this project bridges data analytics and health awareness, showing how smart data use can lead to healthier communities.

+**Importance of This Research**

+This research is important because it helps to understand how lifestyle, work patterns, and health behaviours influence sleep quality, which is a critical component of human health and productivity.
+In recent years, the rise of technology-driven jobs, longer screen time, and increased workplace stress have made poor sleep a public health concern.
+Using the Sleep Health and Lifestyle dataset allows us to explore these relationships quantitatively — identifying patterns and predictors that can inform health interventions, workplace policies, and personal lifestyle changes.

+Specifically, this research is important because it:
+1. Identifies Key Determinants of Sleep Quality
+The dataset includes factors such as age, stress level, physical activity, daily steps, and heart rate.
+Analysing them helps reveal which variables most strongly affect how well people sleep.
+2. Connects Modern Work Habits to Sleep Health Occupation and activity level data provide insights into how different job types (e.g., office-based vs. physically active) influence sleep patterns, stress, and health outcomes.
+3. Supports Evidence-Based Wellness Decisions
+The findings can guide healthcare practitioners, organizations, and individuals in making informed choices about exercise, stress management, and work–life balance.
+4. Promotes Mental and Physical Health Awareness
+Sleep quality is linked to memory, focus, metabolism, and immunity.
+Understanding its relationship with lifestyle factors emphasizes the need for good sleep hygiene in everyday living.
+5. Contributes to Research on Preventive Health
+Early identification of poor sleep habits and associated risk factors (like high stress or low activity) can help prevent chronic diseases and improve long-term well-being.